Help your child – and your whole family – eat healthy and stay physically active. The healthy habits your child learns now can last a lifetime.

 Being overweight as a child increases the risk of being overweight or obese as an adolescent and young adult.
 In other words, many kids don’t “grow out of” being overweight.

-Is my child at a healthy weight?
+How do I know if my child at a healthy weight?

 Ask your child’s doctor or nurse whether your child is at a healthy weight.
+You can also use this BMI calculator for children and teens if you know your child’s height and weight.

 What if my child is overweight or obese?